jomanor/Data-Science-Portfolio/README.md

 <img align="left" width="220" height="180" src="https://github.com/jomanor/Data-Science-Portfolio/blob/main/Images/TitanicIm.jpg"> **[Titanic - Machine Learning from Disaster](https://github.com/jomanor/Data-Science-Portfolio/tree/main/Python/Kaggle%20Competitions/Titanic%20Competition)**

-In this project, the goal is to predict which passengers survived the Titanic disaster using machine learning models.
+In this project, the goal is to predict which passengers survived the Titanic disaster using a ML model.
 The model used is a Random Forest Classifier, achieving 80% accuracy.
-Extensive fine-tuning was performed to optimize hyperparameters and avoid overfitting, ensuring a balanced model performance.
-This project is part of the Kaggle Titanic competition and demonstrates how to handle missing data, feature engineering, and model optimization for classification tasks.
+Fine-tuning was performed to optimize hyperparameters and avoid overfitting, ensuring a balanced model performance.
+This project is part of the Kaggle Titanic competition and demonstrates how to handle missing data and model optimization for classification tasks.

 ##

 <img align="left" width="230" height="170" src="https://github.com/jomanor/Data-Science-Portfolio/blob/main/Images/HousePredIm.jpg"> **[House Prices - Advanced Regression Techniques](https://github.com/jomanor/Data-Science-Portfolio/tree/main/Python/Kaggle%20Competitions/House%20Pricing%20Competition)**

 This project focuses on predicting house prices based on various features from the Kaggle House Pricing competition.
-Using a CatBoost Regressor, the model achieves an impressive RMSE of 0.13.
-Extensive data analysis and feature engineering, including handling missing data, transforming variables, and creating new features, were key to the model's success.
+Using a CatBoost Regressor, the model achieves a RMSE of 0.13.
+Detailed data analysis and feature engineering, including handling missing data, transforming variables, and creating new features, were key to the model's success.
 The project highlights the importance of preprocessing and fine-tuning in regression problems.

 ##